-Homework is the biggie here.
-While some will argue that kids get too much homework today, it is what it is for now and kids need parental leadership to develop the habits and skills needed to do a good job with homework.
-Many of these are the same skills needed to have a set of strong Executive Functioning Skills that they will use every day for the rest of their lives.
-Folders for Focusing can make a big difference as a child learns to focus, pay attention, organize, set priorities, initiate action, stay on task, complete the work, and increase working memory.
-The cost of participation is usually less than one Starbuck’s coffee.
+Teaching a child to do their homework is one of those important challenges.
+While some argue that kids are asked to do too much homework, it is what it is for now.
+Kids need parental leadership to develop the habits and skills needed to do a good job with homework.
+These include strong Executive Functioning Skills that they can use every day for the rest of their lives.
+Executive Function skills include the ability to focus, pay attention, organize, plan, follow directions, manage time, and complete the task.

 To that end, we have created a tool that is helping children throughout the U.S. develop these skills.
 Useful at home and in school, Folders for Focusing are attractive and sturdy tri-folds that provide a privacy space (cubby) where distractions are reduced and calm is induced.
 Two internal dry-erase boards offer easy ways to post directions, make to-do lists, and practice arithmetic and spelling.
 Kids from 4 – 10 years old love them!
 And some children with ADHD or on the Austism Spectrum respond very favorably to using Folders for Focusing.